nerfstudio-project/nerfstudio/docs/index.md

 - [PyNeRF](nerfology/methods/pynerf.md): Pyramidal Neural Radiance Fields
 - [SeaThru-NeRF](nerfology/methods/seathru_nerf.md): Neural Radiance Field for subsea scenes
 - [Zip-NeRF](nerfology/methods/zipnerf.md): Anti-Aliased Grid-Based Neural Radiance Fields
-- [NeRFtoGSandBack](nerfology/methods/nerf2gs2nerf.md): Converting back and forth between NeRF and GS to get the best of both approaches.
+- [NeRFtoGSandBack](nerfology/methods/nerf2gs2nerf.md): Converting back and forth between NeRF and GS to get the best of both approaches
 - [OpenNeRF](nerfology/methods/opennerf.md): OpenSet 3D Neural Scene Segmentation

 **Eager to contribute a method?** We'd love to see you use nerfstudio in implementing new (or even existing) methods!
 Please view our {ref}`guide<own_method_docs>` for more details about how to add to this list!